-1. New Master Code (User Number 1) ; 1 ; [] ; []: (New Master Code) (Co nfirm New Master Code)

-- Master Code must be 6 digits-only.

-- Master Code is Keypad Code Access only.

-- Factory Default = 1 2 3 4 5 6

-- See "Lock Design Overview" on page 5 for more information about Master Codes.

-2. Add/Delete/Change User Codes 2-2000 ; 2 ; [] ; [] (User Number) (User Code)
+1. New Master Code (User Number 1) ; 1 ; [ ] (New Master Code) ; [ ] : (Confirm New Master Code) Master Code must be 6 digits-only.
+Master Code is Keypad Code Access only.
+Factory Default = 123456 M I See "Lock Design Overview" on page 5 for more information tion about I Master C Codes.
+2. Add/Delete/Change User Codes 2-200 (Access through either side) o ; 2 ; [] (User Number) ; []: (User Code) User Number must be between 2 and 2000.
+User Codes added with this feature are enabled to passonly the Primary Lock Side or only the Secondary Lock Side or only the Secondary Lock Side or Ode blank and wait for the User Code blank and wait for th Side, see Fi unctions 62 and /or 63. seconds to exit Programming Mode.
+If more programming na in doniro d ro on 4 D rommina Modo

-- User Number must be between 2 and 2000. - To delete a code, leave the User Code blank and wait for the rapid beeping to stop. - User Code must be 3-6 digits. - Each User Code can be thought of as a person.
+• Each User Code can be thought of as a person.
 As long as each person possesses their own unique User Code, you can control access to the lock by adding or deleting User Codes.
-See "Terminology Used in this Manual" on page 6 for more information.
+See "Terminology Used in this Manual" on page 6 for